Complexity of Linear Subsequences of $k$-Automatic Sequences

+Determining the number of states in a minimal automaton for a formal language or automatic sequence is an extensively studied area of formal languages and automata theory called {\it state complexity}.
+The reader can refer to works by Yu et al.~\cite{yu_state_1994}, Gao et al.\ \cite{gao_survey_2016}, and Zantema and Bosma \cite{zantema_complexity_2022} for some examples.
+This paper includes discussions and results on the state complexity of specific languages and automatic sequences with input in base $k$.

-In this paper, we are concerned with arithmetic in base $k$ and with $k$-automatic sequences for integers $k\geq 2$.
-This interesting class of sequences was introduced by Cobham \cite{cobham_base-dependence_1969,cobham_uniform_1972} and has been studied for more than 50 years; see \cite{allouche_automatic_2003} for a monograph on automatic sequences.
+The $k$-automatic sequences for integers $k\geq 2$ is an interesting class of sequences introduced by Cobham \cite{cobham_base-dependence_1969,cobham_uniform_1972} and has been studied for more than 50 years; see \cite{allouche_automatic_2003} for a monograph on automatic sequences.
 A sequence $(h(i))_{i \geq 0}$ is said to be {\it $k$-automatic\/} if there is a deterministic finite automaton with output (DFAO) computing the $i$-th term, given the base-$k$ representation of $i$ as input.
 A DFAO is a $6$-tuple $M = (Q, \Sigma, \delta, q_0, \Delta, \tau)$ where \begin{itemize} [nosep] \item $Q$ is a finite nonempty set of states; \item $\Sigma = \Sigma_k = \{0, 1,\ldots, k-1 \}$ is the input alphabet; \item $\delta:Q \times \Sigma \rightarrow Q$ is the transition function, with domain extended to $Q \times \Sigma^*$ in the usual way; \item $q_0$ is the initial state; \item $\Delta$ is the finite nonempty output alphabet; and \item $\tau:Q \rightarrow \Delta$ is the output function. \end{itemize}

 Recall that if $x = e_{i-1} \cdots e_0$ is a finite word, then $[x]_k$ denotes the integer value of $x$ when considered as a base-$k$ expansion; that is,

 Thus, for example, $[101011]_2 = 43$ for the most-significant-digit-first (msd-first) format.